UseKeyp/oauth2-server-redwood/packages/oauth2-server/README.md

 yarn rw setup auth dbAuth
 ```

+## Test

-5. To test, you can use https://oauthdebugger.com/
+To test the Oauth2 server, you can use https://oauthdebugger.com/

 - Authorize URI: http://localhost/oauth/auth
 - Client ID: 123